 In recent years, our guests have included the Quartetto di Cremona, Stefan Metz, and Antonello Farulli, as well as several younger ensembles acting as quartets in residence, including the Castalian, Lyskamm and Guadagnini Quartets.
 Please see our full gallery below.

-We are delighted to announce Marc Danel, founder of the Quatuor Danel and Artistic Director of the NSKA (Netherlands String Quartet Academy) as our new Honorary President.
+Marc Danel, founder of the Quatuor Danel and Artistic Director of the NSKA (Netherlands String Quartet Academy) is our new Honorary President since 2023.

 The Danel Quartet was created at Marc’s instigation in 1991 and studied with the Amadeus and Borodin quartets, and with our own Hugh Maguire.
 The Danel Quartet’s mission has been to play not only the great classical repertoire but to champion living composers, amongst them Rihm, Lachenman, Dusapin, and Gubaidulina.
 To the quartet’s renowned recordings of the complete Beethoven cycles, we must add those of the Bartok and Shostakovich cycles, as well as their premier recording of Weinberg’s 17 quartets.